Jonathan Dayton High School: Athletics

-The wrestling team, operated in combination with David Brearley High School, won the 2006 and 2007 Central Jersey Group I state sectional title defeating Roselle Park High School 39–20 in 2006 and 46–10 in 2007.
+The boys' wrestling team, operated in combination with David Brearley High School, won the 2006 and 2007 Central Jersey Group I state sectional title defeating Roselle Park High School 39–20 in 2006 and 46–10 in 2007.
 In 2008 the wrestling team won the North II Group II sectional title defeating South Plainfield High School by a score of 34–23 at South Plainfield High School.
 The team was a finalist in the Group I state championship before losing to Paulsboro High School at the Ritacco Center in Toms River in 2007 and a Group II state finalist in 2008, losing to Long Branch High School by a score of 30–27.

 The boys' soccer team was Group I co-champion in 2009 with Palmyra High School.

-The girls spring track team was the Group I state champion in 2009.
+The girls' spring track team was the Group I state champion in 2009.

-The Boys' Lacrosse team was introduced in 2017, followed by a Girls' Lacrosse Team in 2020.
+The boys' lacrosse team was introduced in 2017, followed by a girls' lacrosse team in 2020.

-The Boys' Lacrosse Team won the Kirst Division Championship in 2020 defeating Pompton Lakes High School.
+The boys' lacrosse Team won the Kirst Division Championship in 2020 defeating Pompton Lakes High School.

-The volleyball team won back-to-back-to-back-to-back Section championships through 2020-2024.
+The girls' volleyball team won back-to-back-to-back-to-back sectional championships from 2020-2024.

 The baseball team won the sectional championship in 2024 defeating rival David Brearley High School.

-The Softball team Won the Union County Championship in 2024 defeating Scotch Plains-Fanwood High School.
-This was the first time Dayton had won a county Championship since 1954, when major leaguer Joe Schaffernoth led the baseball team to the title.
+The softball team Won the Union County Championship in 2024 defeating Scotch Plains-Fanwood High School.
+This was the first time Dayton had won a county championship since 1954, when major leaguer Joe Schaffernoth led the baseball team to the title.